Forward Regression via Gram-Schmidt Orthogonalization for Ultra-High Dimensional Linear Models: Methodology

 where \(N_n\) {is} the number of relevant variables in the model {and} \( K_n = O((n / \log p_n)^{1/2}) \) represents the total number of iterations of GSFR. {When the selection path does not contain $N_n$, we define $\tilde{k}_n =\min \emptyset = K_n$.}

 Next, we define the population and sample versions of the ratio criterion based on the differenced sequence of the {residual variances} along the GSFR selection path.
-These are given by
+They are given by

 where \(\sigma_J^2 = E \left\{ \left( y(\mathbf{x}) - y_{J}(\mathbf{x}) \right)^2 \right\}\) and \(\hat{\sigma}_J^2 = n^{-1} \sum_{t=1}^n \left(y_t - \hat{y}_{t;J}\right)^2\) denote the population and sample versions of the mean squared error when the target variable is regressed on the variables in \(J\), respectively.
 The adjustment term \(\rho_{2}\frac{1}{n^{1.5\gamma + \varepsilon_0}}\), where \(\gamma\) and \(\varepsilon_0\) are defined in Assumption~\ref{asm6} and \(\rho_{2} > 0\), is introduced to enhance numerical stability in {empirical analysis}.
 Notably, \(\rho_{2}\) can be set arbitrarily small in practice, and its choice does not affect the theoretical performance of the proposed model size selection criterion.